mikolajkania/mikolajkania.github.io/_posts/2017-02-19-how-to-add-custom-data-during-indexing.md

 }
 {% endhighlight %}

-Adding a new field is as simple as calling few methods:
+Adding a new field is as simple as calling a few methods:
 {% highlight java %}
 public class SimpleArticleProcessor extends UpdateRequestProcessor {
     public SimpleArticleProcessor(UpdateRequestProcessor next) {